 Safety period from last spray and harvest

 Survey data from seven blocks in Udham Singh Nagar district revealed concerning patterns in pre-harvest safety periods.
 The majority of farmers (149, 42.57%) maintained 7-day safety periods, followed closely by 135 farmers (38.57%) using 10-day periods.
 Smaller proportions observed 15-day periods (32 farmers, 9.14%) and 3-day periods (34 farmers, 9.71%), with no farmers extending beyond 15 days.
-Regional analysis showed Gadarpur with highest 7-day safety period adoption at 52 per cent (26 farmers), followed by Kashipur at 48% (24 farmers) and Rudrapur at 46 per cent (23 farmers).
-Sitarganj demonstrated lowest adoption at 32 per cent (16 farmers).
-For 10-day periods, Sitarganj and Khatima led with 48 per cent (24 farmers) and 46 per cent (23 farmers) respectively, while Gadarpur showed lowest usage at 26 per cent (13 farmers).
+Regional analysis showed Gadarpur with the highest 7-day safety period adoption at 52 per cent (26 farmers), followed by Kashipur at 48% (24 farmers) and Rudrapur at 46 per cent (23 farmers).
+Sitarganj demonstrated the lowest adoption at 32 per cent (16 farmers).
+For 10-day periods, Sitarganj and Khatima led with 48 per cent (24 farmers) and 46 per cent (23 farmers) respectively, while Gadarpur showed the lowest usage at 26 per cent (13 farmers).
 The concerning 3-day safety period was highest in Gadarpur at 18 per cent (9 farmers) and Kashipur at 16 per cent (8 farmers), compared to only 4 per cent (2 farmers each) in Sitarganj and Khatima.
 Fifteen-day periods showed low adoption, ranging from 4 per cent in Gadarpur to 16 per cent in Sitarganj.
 Overall, over 80 per cent of farmers maintained safety periods of 10 days or less, with nearly half observing only 7-day intervals, suggesting potential food safety concerns and inadequate adherence to recommended pre-harvest intervals, particularly in Gadarpur and Kashipur.

 Preparation of Spray Solution

 Survey data from seven blocks in Udham Singh Nagar district revealed varying spray solution preparation practices.
-Nearly half the farmers (168, 48.00%) used bamboo sticks, followed by 128 farmers (36.57%) using gloves, while 54 farmers (15.43%) prepared solutions with bare hands.
-Regional analysis showed Sitarganj with highest bamboo stick usage at 54% (27 farmers), followed by Bajpur, Gadarpur, and Khatima at 50 per cent each (25 farmers), while Kashipur showed lowest usage at 42 per cent (21 farmers).
+Nearly half the farmers (168, 48.00%) used bamboo sticks, followed by 128 farmers (36.57%) using gloves, while 54 farmers (15.43%) prepared solutions with their bare hands.
+Regional analysis showed Sitarganj with the highest bamboo stick usage at 54% (27 farmers), followed by Bajpur, Gadarpur, and Khatima at 50 per cent each (25 farmers), while Kashipur showed the lowest usage at 42 per cent (21 farmers).
 For glove usage, Kashipur and Gadarpur led with 44 per cent (22 farmers) and 40 per cent (20 farmers) respectively, along with Rudrapur at 40 per cent (20 farmers).
-Jaspur showed lowest adoption at 28 per cent (18 farmers).
+Jaspur showed the lowest adoption at 28 per cent (18 farmers).
 The concerning bare-hand practice was most prevalent in Jaspur and Khatima at 18 per cent each (9 farmers), followed by Bajpur, Sitarganj, and Rudrapur at 16 per cent each (8 farmers).
-Gadarpur showed lowest rate at 10 per cent (5 farmers).
+Gadarpur showed the lowest rate at 10 per cent (5 farmers).
 While 84.57 per cent employed protection during preparation, 15.43 per cent still engaged in unsafe direct contact practices, highlighting the need for enhanced safety awareness and training programs.
 Sai et al. (2019) also reported that 118 males and 53 females participated in the study, with a median age of 40 years.
 Approximately 61 per cent of farmers were aware of the adverse consequences of pesticides.
 However, 22 per cent were mixing insecticides with their bare hands.
 Rakesh et al. (2017) also revealed that 39 percent of the 98 farmers interviewed mixed the chemicals with their bare hands, one-third disposed of empty agrochemical sacs or tins in the open, and 43% reused containers/sacks to keep supplies at home.
 Weather parameters significantly influence pest outbreaks such as Spodoptera litura, which indirectly affects farmers’ insecticide usage patterns (Dodiya et al., 2024).
 The habit of storing, mixing, and applying agrochemicals without personal protective equipment, as well as the unsafe disposal of pesticide containers, appears to be widespread in the study communities.

 Use of protective clothing during protection